 I have spent 3 months in Ecuador, but I can’t wait to be back soon.
-I wrote this post to recall and share the most interesting facts about Ecuador that I have learned while traveling around the country but also with some research.
+I wrote this post to recall and share the most interesting facts about Ecuador and what is Ecuador known for.
+The listed below are things that I have learned while traveling around the country but also with some research.
 I hope it’s a fun and interesting read for you and will inspire you to travel to Ecuador as well.

 1. Ecuador is named after a geographical fact